obeone/traefik_network_connector/README.md

 ## Features

 - 🌐 **Automatic Network Connection**: Automatically connects Traefik to the networks of newly created containers that are labeled for Traefik.
+Ability to indicate which networks to connect to.
 - 🔌 **Intelligent Network Disconnection**: Disconnects Traefik from networks of containers that are no longer running, ensuring a clean and efficient network setup.
 - ⚙️ **Dynamic Configuration**: Utilizes a YAML configuration file, CLI arguments and/or environment variables for easy setup and adjustments without needing to alter the source code.
 - 🔒 **TLS Support**: Secure your Docker API communication by specifying TLS configuration details.